 Designed for talented young brothers with the desire to step into chapter officer positions, SigEp’s Rising Leaders program at the Carlson Leadership Academy prepares members to take ownership of the future, for themselves and for their Fraternity.
 Under the guidance of industry experts, brothers begin developing the courage and awareness necessary to lead others.
 The planning, project management, delegation and collaboration techniques provided by this program equip young brothers with skills to improve their chapter, campus and community.

 Thanks to the generosity of Kent B. Hickman, Colorado ’61, rising leaders can apply for spots as Hickman Scholars in the Rising Leaders program at each Carlson Leadership Academy.
 Hickman Scholars will receive complimentary registration and lodging as well as an elevated travel stipend of $0.20/mile.
-Apply to be a Hickman Scholar by Nov.
-9.
+The application for this year has been closed.

 Carlson provides education for each specific executive officer position, as well as strategic planning and goal-setting, and chapter leadership.
 The program emphasizes the use of each officer’s individual strengths to build a complete team.
 Participants spend time on chapter analysis, large and small group sessions, and informal interactions with other chapters.
 Participants will enhance their skill sets and leadership abilities to help them as chapter officers, in other leadership roles, in group projects and, eventually, in the workforce for the rest of their lives.